DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 In scenarios where the [BotScore](https://developers.cloudflare.com/bots/concepts/bot-score/) alone may not reliably differentiate between likely human and bots, you can enhance detection by optionally enabling [JavaScript Detections (JSD)](https://developers.cloudflare.com/bots/reference/javascript-detections/).

+> _Note: JSD can only be applied to HTML responses and it cannot be at the root/first HTML request._

 When enforced via [`cf.bot_management.js_detection.passed`](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/dynamic-fields/#cfbot_managementjs_detectionpassed) rules and a [Managed Challenge](https://developers.cloudflare.com/waf/reference/cloudflare-challenges/#managed-challenge-recommended), JSD ensures active verification checks.

 ![waf-custom-rule-pretend-browsers](img/waf-custom-rule-pretend-browsers.png)